pepstock-org/Charba-Wiki/docs/axes/AngleLines.md

 ## Angle lines

 The [angle lines](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/RadialAngleLines.html) options are used to configure angled lines that radiate from the center of the chart to the point labels.
-Note that these options only apply if `display` is `true`.

 <img src={useBaseUrl('/img/angleLines.png')} />